 For many businesses, the challenge may not really be in the technology or the functionality of apps but are typically related to the development costs.
 While apps have negligible OpEx; CapEx may be significant, depending on the nature of the app, the functionality, the technology stack, and the number of hours necessary for development, among others.

-Simple and effective strategies can significantly reduce the app development cost.
+Simple and effective strategies can significantly reduce mobile app development cost.
 It is necessary to remember here that the reduction of development costs is never to be considered as a tradeoff.

-Use open source frameworks wherever possible – The use of freely available open source frameworks help to bring down the costs considerably.
+The use of freely available open source frameworks helps to bring down the costs considerably.
 Open source translates into free to use frameworks that enable developers to use standardised APIs.
 Businesses that plan to roll out apps that work seamlessly regardless of the platform can rely on open source frameworks that are supported by the community.
-This also lends a technological edge as community support in the form of collaboration, exchange and participation help improve the frameworks at no extra cost, helping developers leverage the combined effort of the community.
+This also lends a technological edge as a community support in the form of collaboration, exchange and participation help improve the frameworks at no extra cost, helping developers leverage the combined effort of the community.
 A host of tools, including push notifications and cloud platforms are available as third-party plugins which can be used effectively.

-MVP App – A Minimum Viable App is ideally a prototype.
+A Minimum Viable App is ideally a prototype.
 This comprises the designs, features and primary functionalities of the app.
 Businesses use MVP to understand user acceptance and functionality, following which the secondary features are incorporated.
-This is a powerful method used to develop apps at considerably cheaper costs, helping businesses understand the need for changes.
+Startup MVP development is a powerful method used to develop apps at considerably cheaper costs, helping businesses understand the need for changes.
 After actual user feedback, the changes and improvisations are easy to incorporate, in terms of technicalities, time and costs.
-Prototyping, simulation and A/B testing are tools used in industry to complete projects at lower costs, and MVP is increasingly being accepted by businesses as a method to cut app development costs.
+Prototyping, simulation and A/B testing are tools used in industry to complete projects at lower costs, and MVP is increasingly being accepted by businesses as a method to cut mobile app development costs.

-- Agile methodology – To set the record straight, agile methodology is incremental, it is an iterative approach that lends flexibility, permitting developers to make changes ‘as and when required’, leading to the final product.
+To set the record straight, agile methodology is incremental, it is an iterative approach that lends flexibility, permitting developers to make changes ‘as and when required’, leading to the final product.
 Non-agile methods rely on developing the complete product, followed by testing.
 This eats into the costs and the time necessary as changes will make it necessary for regression testing of changed/new features.
-Agile method splits the project into small manageable iterations, with features getting onboard at every stage.
+The agile method splits the project into small manageable iterations, with features getting onboard at every stage.
 This involves “sprinting” through cycles of development, testing and deployment.
 Whenever changes are required at each stage, teams incorporate the changes without the need for major restructuring.